Example, your Honedge will become more cautious in not trying to drain your life energy.

 All can agree that the finale itself is a much needed case of both this and Crowning Moment of Awesome, that really should have been shown in previous Pokemon games.
 In most previous games, you saving the region from the Villainous Team and becoming the champion are pretty much ignored.
 Only since the 5th Generation do you start to be acknowledged as the hero/champion.
 This game takes the respect/recognition Up to Eleven; Professor Sycamore holds a parade specifically for you, and invites people to it.
 And people actually attend the parade with the Professor awarding you the Legion d'Honneur, specifically because of your heroism!
 Finally, you get the respect that you really wanted!

 There's a woman in Anistar City who can read your Pokémon's memories of your journey together.
-Sometimes the results can be a bit silly (such as a Pokémon feeling sorry for its trainer using a bicycle) but it's touching when a Pokémon remembers how proud it felt when it evolved, or the impact the journey through Reflection Cave had on it, with all the mirrors within.
+Sometimes the results can be a bit silly (such as a Pokémon feeling sorry for its trainer using a bicycle) or funny (such as Deoxys remembering how it was surprised and ran away with the trainer when Luvdisc jumped out) but it's touching when a Pokémon remembers how proud it felt when it evolved, or the impact the journey through Reflection Cave had on it, with all the mirrors within.

 There is also another woman who says that she wishes she still has Pokemon when she has children so she can trade with them.
 Also doubles as being a bit of an Audience Surrogate for the older demographic.